isofit/isofit/docs/source/custom/data.rst

     -t, --tag TEXT     Release tag to pull  [default: latest] --help             Show this message and exit.

-Some subcommands have additional flags to further tweak the download, such as :code:`data` and :code:`examples` having a :code:`--tag` to download specific tag releases, or :code:`sRTMnet` having :code:`--version` for different model versions, but it is recommended to use the default to pull the most up-to-date download for each.
+Some subcommands have additional flags to further tweak the download, such as ``data`` and ``examples`` having a ``--tag`` to download specific tag releases, or ``sRTMnet`` having ``--version`` for different model versions, but it is recommended to use the default to pull the most up-to-date download for each.

 Building
 ========

-ISOFIT examples rely on the :code:`isofit build` command to generate configuration files and scripts dependent on a user's active INI file.
+ISOFIT examples rely on the ``isofit build`` command to generate configuration files and scripts dependent on a user's active INI file.
 Each example contains a set of template files generate the required files for the example.
 By default, a user will not need to modify these templates.
 If an advanced user desires to change the configuration of an example, it is strongly recommended to run the build command first and edit the generated outputs.